 Why have the ‘economic solvency’ criteria for residency increased so much?

-Mexico’s minimum wage has more than trebled since 2016—and along with it, so too have the monthly income or savings/investment balances required to qualify for residency.
+Mexico’s minimum wage has more than trebled since 2016—and along with it, so too did the monthly income or savings/investment balances required to qualify for residency.

 UMA was introduced to create a buffer for prices and other official calculations that were tied to minimum wage before it was purposely ramped-up.
 UMA has also increased each year since 2016 but at a much slower pace in line with official inflation.